alankrantas/esp8266-micropython-cookbook/README.md

 I publish ESP8266/ESP32 MicroPyton projects from time to time on [Hackster.io](https://www.hackster.io/alankrantas).
 Here I have some smaller project/scripts I wrote forMicroPython, in which I tried to make the code as simple as possible and only use built-in modules.

+Most of the code works for ESp8266, ESP32 and Raspberry Pi Pico W.

 -- Alan Wang

 ## Hello World (Blinky)